BehindTheBrain/assigner/TUTORIAL.md

     git rm junk.dat
     git commit --all --message="my commit message"
     ```
-5. Push your commits with `assigner push`.
+5. Push your commits with `assigner push --branch main`.
     If you did not lock the students' repositories, Assigner will print an error and exit.
     We recommend locking their repositories, then updating your local copies with `assigner get` before pushing.
     However, if you are absolutely sure of what you are doing, you can override this check with the `--push-unlocked` flag.